rdfostrich/cobra/Experiments/ostrich/README.md

 git clone https://github.com/rdfostrich/ostrich.git --recurse-submodules
 ```

-## Create docker image (!!DIFF!!)
+## Create docker image

 **Do this in the root directory of your working copy of the new *ostrich* repo!**

 ```sh
 docker build -t ostrich .
 ```

+## Get input data and queries

+The input data and queries can be get as explained for HDT.

 ## Put the data and queries in place

-This step is needed to run locally.
-When running on server donizetti.labnet, the data is already there.
+This step is needed to run locally, assuming the data and queries at `donizetti.labnet:/mnt/datastore/data/dslab/experimental/patch/` are golden.

-**TODO: Document how to create input, starting from [the BEAR documentation](https://aic.ai.wu.ac.at/qadlod/bear.html).**

 ```sh
 # create directories